noushskadoush/adatched_data_story/index.md

 <img src="bruce expo.jpg"  width="80%" style="display: block; margin: auto;">
 <br>

+Once more, we can fit an exponential curve pretty easily to the behavior of the proportion: Martial arts films started with a small footprint but have grown steadily at a moderate pace.
+Over 80 years, the genre’s presence has expanded significantly, nearly 14 times its initial size, with a doubling time of around 21 years.
+The rising of this growth coincides with the release of Bruce Lee's first movies.

-Once more, we can fit an exponential curve pretty easily to the behavior of the proportion.
-Its safe to say that great box office hits lead the distribution of their corresponding genres as they set trends and examples, inspiring other writers like you to recreate their success.
+ Now we can safely say that great box office hits lead the distribution of their corresponding genres as they set trends and examples, inspiring other writers like you to recreate their success.

 <br>